cityofaustin/atd-moped/moped-database/README.md

 ```
 ### Hasura-Cluster Reference

-- `run_migration`: Runs all 3 hasura migrations: database, metadata, seed data.
 - `start_only`: Starts the cluster and does NOT run migrations.
-- `start`: Starts the cluster and runs all migrations.
+- `start`: Starts the cluster and runs all migrations, applies metadata and seed data.
 - `stop`: Stops the cluster, removes any volumes left out.
+- `replicate`: Starts the cluster with a downloaded copy of production data from the read replica
 - `prune`: Deletes any volumes left out by the cluster.
-- `follow`: Shows the logs for the running cluster.
 - `status`: Displays the current status of the cluster
 - `setenv`: Changes the current environment.